Restorationism: Adventism

 Adventism is a Christian eschatological belief that looks for the imminent Second Coming of Jesus to inaugurate the Kingdom of God.
 This view involves the belief that Jesus will return to receive those who have died in Christ and those who are awaiting his return, and that they must be ready when he returns.
 Adventists are considered to be both restorationists and conservative Protestants.

-Millerites and Seventh-day Sabbatarianism
+Millerism and Seventh-day Sabbatarianism

 The Millerites were the most well-known family of the Adventist movements.
 They emphasized apocalyptic teachings anticipating the end of the world, and did not look for the unity of Christendom but busied themselves in preparation for Christ's return.
 Millerites sought to restore a prophetic immediacy and uncompromising biblicism that they believed had once existed but had long been rejected by mainstream Protestant and Catholic churches.
 From the Millerites descended the Seventh-day Adventists and the Advent Christian Church.